Midwest Sports and Interventional Spine

 Your likelihood of experiencing joint pain goes up with age, and it can be a debilitating issue that’s tricky to treat on your own.
-At Midwest Sports and Interventional Spine in Franklin, Wisconsin, board-certified interventional pain medicine specialist Cyril Philip, MD, treats joint pain nonsurgically using injections.
+At Midwest Sports and Interventional Spine in Kenosha and Franklin, Wisconsin, board-certified interventional pain medicine specialist Cyril Philip, MD, treats joint pain nonsurgically using injections.
 To start your joint pain treatment plan with an in-depth evaluation, call Midwest Sports and Interventional Spine or request an appointment online today.

 Joint pain is a common issue that can be either acute (short term) or chronic (long term) and degenerative.
 Sometimes, it gets better after some home intervention and rest.
 In other cases, joint pain requires more intensive treatment with a pain specialist.